Homeowner reviewing HVAC financing options at a kitchen table with a laptop

 Apply Rebates to Reduce the Principal

 Rebates are applied as credits against the total invoice amount.
-For a heat pump qualifying for $6,500 in Enbridge and federal rebates, your financed amount is the net cost after rebates, not the gross equipment price.
+For a heat pump qualifying for $7,500 through HRS and the federal Canada Greener Homes Loan, your financed amount is the net cost after rebates, not the gross equipment price.
 This significantly reduces your monthly payment.

 3